 Dr. Chavura loves many things about teaching at Campion, including the community atmosphere, the excellent library, and the relationship between staff and students.
-Most of all he likes teaching in an institution whose mission aligns with his own: to come to grips with the greatest events that have ever taken place and the greatest ideas that have ever been thought.
+Most of all he likes teaching in an institution whose mission aligns with his own: to come to grips with the present significance of the greatest events that have ever taken place and the greatest ideas that have ever been thought.

 Many of Stephen Chavura’s scholarly publications can be accessed at https://independentscholar.academia.edu/StephenChavura.